Learn How To Win On YouTube With Our Creative Guide

 Device Compatible

-It’s almost bedtime and you’re on your phone.
-Would you rather watch an ad that looks like this .. ?
+It’s almost bedtime, and you’re on your phone.
+Which ad would you rather watch?

-Drones videos are nice and all but watching it on a desktop device looks much nicer don’t you think?
+Drones videos are excellent, but watching it on a desktop device looks much nicer, don’t you think?

-When you’re getting ready to sleep or on the train commuting to work, you don’t want to be squinting your eyes to see the message don’t you .. ?
+When you’re getting ready to sleep or on the train commuting to work, you don’t want to squint your eyes to see the message, don’t you ..?

 Your viewings on desktop and mobile are very different.
 So ensure you have a creative that is optimised for mobile screens by using: